tdkehoe/iam/apikey_iamtoken.md

 ```
 {: codeblock}

-The following is the expected response:
+The following sample is the expected response:

 ### Response: